LLNL/Sina/python/README.md

 Sina's Python component is a tool for making simulation (meta)data collection and exploration simple.

-It works by collecting information from code runs, logs, and similar into a "universal" schema which can then be passed off to one of Sina's supported backends, all of which are queried using the same user-friendly Python API.
+It works by collecting information from code runs, logs, and other outputs into a common file format which can then be passed off to one of Sina's supported backends, all of which are queried using the same user-friendly Python API.
 To the end user, this means that important data can be accessed through Python scripts, GUIs (Jupyter notebooks) etc. with all the speed of a datastore and none of the